coltenthefirst/image-to-roblox/README.md

 3. Vercel downloads the image and runs a Python script based on your selection.
 4. A Lua script is generated and sent back to Roblox, where it is processed into parts that resemble the pixels of your image.

+# THIS IS A PREVIEW OF A UNRELEASED MODEL!!!
 ![Preview Model-2](./preview.gif)

 ## Game Links